Swig (restaurant)

 Swig is a drive-through soda-fountain chain primarily located in the western United States.
 The company was founded in April 2010 by Nicole Robison and her then-husband Todd Tanner in St. George, Utah.
 The brand is known for its popular "dirty sodas", soft drinks mixed with add-ins such as cream and flavored syrups.
-As of June 2025, the company operates locations in fifteen states.
+As of February 2026, the company operates locations in sixteen states.
 Swig's majority owner is Larry H. Miller Company (LHMCO), with the Savory Fund having a minority interest.
 As of 2018, the company headquarters was located in Lehi, Utah.

 History

-Nicole Robison and her then-husband Todd Tanner founded Swig in 2010 as a drive-through specialty soda chain.
-The first location, a small space near Utah Tech University in St George, Utah, initially charged $1 to promote the unique style of soda.
+Nicole Robison and her then-husband Todd Tanner founded Swig in 2010 as a drive-through specialty soda shop.
+The couple opened the business in St. George, Utah after arriving in the fall of 2009 from Colorado.
+The shop was located in a small space near Dixie State University (now Utah Tech University) and initially charged $1 to promote the unique style of soda.

 In 2015, Swig sued competitor Sodalicious over their use of the term "dirty soda", which Swig claimed to have trademarked in 2013.
 Sodalicious argued that the term was generic and thus could not be trademarked.
 The lawsuit ended with an undisclosed settlement in 2017.

 By 2017, Swig had 16 locations and more franchise offers from outside of Utah.
 The same year, Robison sold the chain to the restaurant management firm Four Foods Group.
 Also in 2017, Savory Fund acquired a majority stake in the business.
 Within five years of the ownership change, Swig expanded to 40 locations.
 In 2021, Swig expanded into Idaho, Oklahoma, and Texas.

 Rian McCartan was named CEO of Swig in October 2022.
 McCartan had previously held an executive position at See's Candy.
-The following month, the Larry H. Miller Company (LHM) became the majority owner of Swig, with Savory Fund retaining equity and an operational role in the business.
+The following month, the Larry H. Miller Company (LHMCO) became the majority owner of Swig, with Savory Fund retaining equity and an operational role in the business.
 Robison, Chase Wardrop, and Dylan Roeder also retained minority equity in the chain.

-Alex Dunn, a managing partner at LHM, succeeded McCartan as Swig's CEO in 2024.
+Alex Dunn, a managing partner at LHMCO, succeeded McCartan as Swig's CEO in 2024.

 As of June 2024, Swig had 81 locations in seven states.
-By June 2025, Swig operated 113 locations in 15 states.
 As of 2024, Swig had contracts to open about 500 stores within five to seven years.
 The company planned to open new locations in Idaho, Texas, the Midwest, the Carolinas, and Florida.